jcstein/celestia/README.md

 ### Mocha

-To initialize a light node on the Arabica devnet, use the `mocha` command:
+To initialize a light node on the Mocha devnet, use the `mocha` command:

 ```bash
 mocha